 If you find yourself with an older can or bag of food, though, it doesn't necessarily mean it's gone bad or started to lose its nutritional quality—but you probably shouldn't rely on products that are more than three months past their recommended "Best By" date.

 Even if the food has not been opened, does not smell bad, and has no signs of spoilage or contamination, the food may have lost some of its nutrition because of the natural breakdown of preservatives and essential fats.
 Feeding your pet this type of food could result in deficiencies in their diets, which could pose serious long-term health risks if continued.

 Pet food packaging is designed to prevent contamination, but some types are more susceptible to problems than others.
 Permeable packaging could expose food to moisture or insects and other pests, and the risk of this happening increases as time goes by—especially in biodegradable packaging.

-Always be sure to check food for pests, mold, and other contaminants before giving it to your pets as these could make your cat or dog sick.
+Always be sure to check food for pests, mold, and other contaminants before giving it to your pets as these could make your cat sick.
 This is true even before the "Best By" date, but you should especially check for signs like an "off" smell or discoloration to avoid feeding your pet bad food.

 03 of 05

-You'll find fat in pet food because it's essential for dogs and cats, but it can get rancid over time, even in dry food.
+You'll find fat in pet food because it's essential for cats, but it can get rancid over time, even in dry food.
 Of course, you can't judge a food's quality by smell alone—many pet foods, especially wet cat foods, smell fairly pungent.